Renting in Singapore: An Ultimate Guide To HDB & Condo Rental Price And Application Processes

-Do not be afraid to voice out on anything on the agreement that was not previously discussed.
+Do not be afraid to voice out anything on the agreement that was not previously discussed.

-Make sure that agreement contains the common terms.
+Make sure that the agreement contains the common terms.

-The common rental terms in Singapore is usually a one-month security deposit, along with the first-month rental being paid upon signing of the agreement.
+The common rental term in Singapore is usually a one-month security deposit, along with the first-month rental being paid upon signing the agreement.

 Another thing to note is the minimum lease term, which is 6 months for HDB flats, and 3 months for all other property types.